carolinecole25/CI-MS2-primrose_cottage/README.md

 4. Visual icons and images that suit the theme of the website.
 5. A fully functioning Explore page with information about the area.
 6. Leaves users wanting to escape for a staycation because the website has made the cottage sound idyllic and wanting to explore themselves.
+7. User to enjoy playing the quiz on cornwall, for it to be fully functioning and easy to use.

 #### Site Owner
-7. As the site owner I want the customers to easily navigate the website.
+8. As the site owner I want the customers to easily navigate the website.
-8. As the site owner I want the customers to be able to contact us with any queries.
+9. As the site owner I want the customers to be able to contact us with any queries.
 A pop up should appear if any information inputted into the form is incorrect.
-9. As the site owner I want users to be able to use the Google Map API to find the location of the cottage and see all about the area.
+10. As the site owner I want users to be able to use the Google Map API to find the location of the cottage and see all about the area.
-10. As the site owner I want users to be able to view the cottage well and for the website to contain a good amount of information.
+11. As the site owner I want users to be able to view the cottage well and for the website to contain a good amount of information.
-11. As the site owner I want any links on the website to be functioning.
+12. As the site owner I want any links on the website to be functioning.
+13. As the site owner, I want the quiz to be fully functioning and the user to have a fun experience.

 ### Design choices
 I designed this website using images taken of the town Primrose Cottage is location.
 I chose to use these images becuase I want the user to know straight away how idyllic the area is so they continue to scroll through the website.